Why integrate with Sage Intacct?

 How do we map the data between the applications?

-SIBP includes mapping tables that let you define how accounts and dimensions from SIBP should map back to accounts and dimensions in Intacct.
-Furthermore, whenever you use the integration, SIBP automatically detects new accounts and dimensions, and prompts you to map them, so that your data is always complete.
+SIP includes mapping tables that let you define how accounts and dimensions from SIP should map back to accounts and dimensions in Intacct.
+Furthermore, whenever you use the integration, SIP automatically detects new accounts and dimensions, and prompts you to map them, so that your data is always complete.